Zach McKinstry Preview, Player Props: Tigers vs. Guardians

-The Detroit Tigers, including Zach McKinstry (.152 batting average in his past 10 games), battle starting pitcher Cal Quantrill and the Cleveland Guardians at Comerica Park, Friday at 6:40 PM ET.
+Zach McKinstry -- with an on-base percentage of .222 in his past 10 games, 79 points lower than his season-long percentage -- will be in action for the Detroit Tigers versus the Cleveland Guardians, with Triston McKenzie on the hill, on September 30 at 1:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Royals.
+He hit a home run while going 1-for-4 in his previous game against the Guardians.

 Sportsbook Promo Codes